LeanerCloud/AutoSpotting/README.md

 The full list of builds and their respective git commits can be seen on the Travis CI [builds page](https://travis-ci.org/cristim/autospotting/builds)

+**Note**: As of build 79 the CloudFormation template is also similarly versioned for every subsequent build, but this build also breaks compatibility with older stacks.
+If you run an older build you will also need to update the stack template when updating to a build later than 79.
+Although the template is not changed very often, it's recommended that you always keep it at the same build as the binary.

 ### Uninstallation ###